ssifleet/QWToolbox/README.md

 ===

 Toolbox for discrete water-quality data review and exploration.
-This is an itial beta version for testing purposes with limited documentation or support.
+This is an initial beta version for testing purposes with limited documentation or support.
-User are incouraged to post any bugs or comments for additional functionality on the issues page at:
+Users are incouraged to post any bugs or comments for additional functionality on the issues page at:

 [QWToolbox](https://github.com/USGS-R/QWToolbox/issues)